ls4/ls4-doc/operation.rst

       2          node05       192.168.0.15:18900      subnet-192.168.000       1     active
       3          node06       192.168.0.16:18900      subnet-192.168.000       1     active

-Prepare 2 or more servers for the new replication-set and run ls4-ds command on the servers.
+Prepare 2 or more servers for the new replica-set and run ls4-ds command on the servers.
-In this process, we'll create replication-set (ID=2) with 2 servers named "node07" and "node08":
+In this process, we'll create replica-set (ID=2) with 2 servers named "node07" and "node08":

 ::